Sylvexia/personal_research/10-1 Personal Research.md

 				0000000000000000 T sylv_test
 				...
 			    ```
-- If the Posit Wrapper complete, our new goal is map floating point operation to functioncall
+- If the Posit Wrapper complete
+	- Our current goal is map f32 floating point operation to function call
+	- The next the next goal is to substitute
 - For converting the
 - We need to convert